diegoramosxyz/askmi-ui/README.md

 - The responder answers the question and gets the reward/deposit.

+- Anyone can tip answered questions

 ### IDEAS

 Make it so that the responder only gets a fraction of the reward once he responds and the rest of the reward when the questioner accepts the answer.
 We might leave this option up to the responder.

 Allow the responder to set not just the prices for the Priority Tiers, but also a timeout, such that the responder automatically gets back its deposit if the responder did not answer on time.

-This project could becomme a "file exchange."
+This project could becomme a "public file exchange."
 IPFS can store any file so people can pay to receive PDFs, MP4, ZIP files, etc. It's an on-chain method to commission work.

 ### THOUGHTS